jkoger/Bricks-breaker/README.md

 # Bricks Breaker

-This project is a classic brick-breaking game built with React and TypeScript.
-The game features multiple levels, smooth animations, and responsive controls.
+Classic brick-breaking game built with React and TypeScript.
 Players use the paddle to bounce the ball and break all bricks to progress through levels.

 ![Demo](./public/demo.gif)